 By 1949, an aerial photo of Biscayne Island showed that all of the island had been covered with residential development.

 A 3/26/11 aerial photo showed that not a trace appears to remain of Viking Airport.

 25.76, -80.38 (Southwest of Miami International Airport, FL)

 The original Tamiami Airport, as depicted on the August 1947 Miami Sectional Chart (courtesy of Chris Kennedy).

-The original Tamiami Airport evidently was established at some point between 1944-47
+The original Tamiami Airport evidently was established at some point in 1947,

 The earliest depiction which has been located of the original Tamiami Airport